7 tips for a successful coworking space

 If building a community takes too long, then it helps if the opening is coupled with an event that focuses on the target market.
 That’s what The Cube in London did by partnering with the London Design Week, offering the premises as an event and exhibition location.
 It’s helpful to host workshops and meetings for industries that contain many freelance workers.

-Public relations plays a big part, therefore it’s important to exploit this as early as possible – the more spaces, the more interest from the media will decrease.
+Public relations plays a bigger part, therefore it’s important to exploit this as early as possible – the more spaces, the more interest from the media will decrease.
 As one of the first coworking space in your country, you should be able to generate big articles in newspapers.
 As the first in your city, you can expect a few mentions in the local press.
 As time goes on, new coworking spaces will have to be more savvy and original, and not only rely on continually declaring the death of the traditional office.
 Despite of all predictions even many journalists still work in one.

 The job profile